ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 - Google’s Gemma Series
 - DeepSeek’s V3

-## Modern Large Language Models (LLMs)
+### Modern Large Language Models (LLMs)
 Most modern Large Language Models (LLMs) use the decoder-only architecture.
 These models have grown dramatically in size and capabilities over the past few years, with some of the largest models containing hundreds of billions of parameters.

 Modern LLMs are typically trained in two phases:

-1. Pretraining: The model learns to predict the next token on vast amounts of text data
+1. **Pretraining**: The model learns to predict the next token on vast amounts of text data
-2. Instruction tuning: The model is fine-tuned to follow instructions and generate helpful responses
+2. **Instruction tuning**: The model is fine-tuned to follow instructions and generate helpful responses

 This approach has led to models that can understand and generate human-like text across a wide range of topics and tasks.